alex-oleshkevich/imia/docs/impersonation.md

 ## When to use?

-For example, site admin may need to log in as customers to see what they see to assist them.
-Instead of asking them for credentials, admins can temporary become them.
+For example, a site admin may need to log in as a customer to assist it.
+Instead of asking it for login credentials, the admin can temporarily become a customer.
 This is like "su" command in Unix systems.